SeldonIO/seldon-core/docs-gb/kubernetes/tracing.md

 ```bash
 kubectl get pods -n seldon-mesh | grep simplest
 ```
-Example:
+Output is similar to:
 ```bash
 NAME                       READY  STATUS    RESTARTS   AGE
 simplest-8686f5d96-4ptb4   1/1    Running   0          45s
 ```
-What the above `simplest` Jaeger CR does:
+This `simplest` Jaeger CR does the following:

 - **All-in-one pod**: Deploys a single pod running the collector, agent, query service, and UI, using in-memory storage.

-- **Use case**: Suitable for local development, demos, and quick-start scenarios.
-Not recommended for production because all components and trace data are ephemeral.

-- **Core 2 integration**: The all-in-one pod receives spans from Seldon Core 2 components and exposes a UI for viewing traces.
+- **Core 2 integration**: receives spans from Seldon Core 2 components and exposes a UI for viewing traces.

-## Configure Seldon Core v2 to emit traces
+## Configure Seldon Core 2

-To enable tracing, configure the OpenTelemetry exporter endpoint in the `SeldonRuntime` resource so that traces are sent to the Jaeger collector service created by the simplest Jaeger CR.
+To enable tracing, configure the OpenTelemetry exporter endpoint in the [SeldonRuntime](../installation/advanced-configurations/seldonconfig) resource so that traces are sent to the Jaeger collector service created by the simplest Jaeger Custom Resource.

-1. Edit your `SeldonRuntime`Custom Resource to include `tracingConfig` under `spec.config`:
+1. Edit your `SeldonRuntime` Custom Resource to include `tracingConfig` under `spec.config`:
 ```bash
 spec:
   config: